mpetuska/gradle-kotlin-delegates/README.md

   // Makes use of implicit kotlin delegates to enable `value = "user-value"` syntax var value: String? by _property

   // Strict DSL property exposed to the consumer, backed by `_property`.
-"Strict" mode prevents the end-user from setting non-nullable values.
+"Strict" mode prevents the end-user from setting nullable values.
   // Makes use of implicit kotlin delegates to enable `value = "user-value"` syntax var strictValue: String by _property.strict()
 }